 The homestay is run by the lovely family Janshens located in Ellscheid.
 The nature around this lovely home is perfect for an evening walk in the nearby fields.
 The rooms have different German themes and a private sauna that you can use whenever you want for free.
 As we were the only visitors at the time, the sauna was all ours!

 This is a must-do in Germany!
 The Geierlay is a suspension bridge in the low-mountain range of Hunsruck, connecting the two villages Morsdorf and Sosberg.
 The bridge is 360 meters long (1,180ft) and 100 meters above the ground.
 If you want to overcome your fear of heights, this is the place!

 The bridge is not accessible by car!
-There are paying parking lots in the Morsdorf village and from there it is a 1,5 km walk till the bridge.
+There are paying parking lots in the Morsdorf village and from there it is a 1.5 km walk to the bridge.
 The entrance of the Geierlay is accessible all year long and is free to explore.